AdobeDocs/experience-manager-65.en/help/commerce/cif/overview.md

 ### AEM CIF Core Components {#aem-cif-core}

 The AEM CIF Core Components are server-side and client-side rendered components with Magento GraphQL support.
-They're used to create static, cacheable and SEO-friendly commerce storefornt based on AEM technologies.
+They're used to create static, cacheable and SEO-friendly commerce storefront based on AEM technologies.

 Basic components are provided, common across commerce implementations such as Product Detail, Product List, Navigation, Search, etc. They can be used as-is or be extended.

-The [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) work like the [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components) but are dedicated to commerce specific use-cases.
+The [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) work like the [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components) but are dedicated to commerce-specific use-cases.

 These components key benefits are: